mowriz/mc_acorn/SERVER_INSTALLATION.md

 ## Support

-Bei Problemen erstelle ein Issue auf GitHub: https://github.com/mowriz/mc_acorn/issues
+For issues, create an issue on GitHub: https://github.com/mowriz/mc_acorn/issues